uliw/esbmtk/docs/manual/manual-3.rst

 - The data from post-processing is currently available as :py:class:`esbmtk.extended_classes.VectorData()` instance, rather than as :py:class:`esbmtk.esbmtk.Species()` instance.

-- Speciess that use carbonate system 2 (see below), do not need to use carbonate system 1
+- Species that use carbonate system 2 (see below), do not need to use carbonate system 1

 - ESBMTK will print a warning message of the pH changes by more than 0.01 units per time step.
 However, this is only a crude measure, since the solver also uses interpolation between integration steps.
 So this may not catch all possible scenarios.